| CLI LAND CAPABILITY OF

 Classes 5 and 6 with topography the main limiting factor.
 Where the

+topography is rougher, aridity is the dominant limiting factor.
 North of the Qu'Appelle River valley, the glacial till and glaciofluvial plains,

 which together comprise about 30 percent of the area, were rated Class